DenisBuserski/docker-k8s-demo/README.md

 - Describe the desired state of your application(Example - Which images to use, Number of pod replicas).
 - Blueprint for app pods.
 - Manages a `ReplicaSet`(Ensures the desired number of pod replicas are running in the cluster at all times).
+`Helm` - Package manager for K8s. `Helm chart` - bundle of yaml files, can be pusshed to repo

 TODO
 `Volumes` - attaches a physical hard drive can be local or cloud